gajim/gajim-plugins/syntax_highlight/README.md

 of the code markers.

-In the configuration window, the current settings are displayed in an interactive preview pannel.
+In the configuration window, the current settings are displayed in an interactive preview panel.
 This allows you to directly check how code would look like in the message window.